Frequently Asked Questions

 How can I start working with COEXISTUS?

-During your free, individual, 15 minute Initial Video Session, you'll learn more about our services and have the opportunity to ask me any questions you might have.
+During your free, individual, 20 minute Initial Video Session, you'll learn more about our services and have the opportunity to ask me any questions you might have.
 During this session, if you'd like to work with me, you would let me know who, if anyone, you'd like to have join you if at all possible in your services with us.
 With your consent, I would then reach out to them offering them a free, individual, video session.
-The free Initial Video Session is a requirement for anyone interested in being involved in any of these services.
+This session is a requirement for anyone interested in being involved in any of these services.

 Once I receive the completed Client Paperwork, I schedule a one hour New Client Session which is a private individual consultation via video with each party so that we can go over the Client Paperwork Packet and talk about how we might work to improve the situation.